 At the beginning of a relationship, you are developing the foundation for how you handle money in your relationship.
 It's important that you both know what is coming in and what is going out.
 This means you need to start talking about money.
 You also…

 Your Emotional Bank Account is empty!
 What, how did this happen?
 Does this mean that one more withdrawal could make it overdrawn, or worse yet close it?
 This can definitely happen after you have been in a relationship for a while.

 In the beginning you put your relationship first.
 But, now you have work, home and a family.
 This doesn’t leave much time for your relationship.
 What happened to date night?
 Can you remember the last time that you went out on a date with your partner?
 If the answer is no, then you are at risk of becoming overdrawn.

-There are many ways to show love.
-What’s important is that your partner gets that you are showing and expressing love towards them.
+There are many ways to build back up your emotional bank account.
+It’s important that you start to prioritize your relationship, again.
 If you have been in a relationship for a while, then you know relationships are about giving and receiving.